colinwilson/colinwilson.uk/content/articles/using-git-sync-to-import-code-into-a-kubernetes-container.md

 We can now use `kubectl` to create a secret to store your private SSH key:

-    kubectl create secret generic git-creds \
+    > kubectl create secret generic git-creds \
     --from-file=ssh=$HOME/.ssh/id_ed25519 \
     --from-file=known_hosts=/tmp/known_hosts

 ### Step 6 - Configure git-sync init container with sample app (nginx)

-Create a configMap with the necessary git-sync options:
+Create a configMap file with the necessary git-sync options:

 **git-sync-configMap.yaml**
 ```